leanprover-community/blog/posts/simp-made-simple.md

 2. Traverse subexpressions of `e` (note that the preprocedures might have changed `e` by this point);
 3. Run postprocedures on `e`.

-We call it the *simplification loop*.
+We call this the *simplification loop*.

 ```mermaid
 graph TD